top

 The Sacrifice of Praise and Thanksgiving

-Like the Israelites, we also are to come into the Lord’s courts with thanksgiving and praise, as Psalm 100 says.
-And we are to bring with us two “goats”:
+Like the Israelites, we are also to come into the Lord’s courts with thanksgiving and praise, as Psalm 100 says.
+And we are to bring two “goats” with us:

-The word “calves” symbolizes our lips – our words.
+The word “calves” symbolizes our lips—our words.
 The full meaning of this phrase in Hebrew is: “We will offer young bullocks, even our lips.”

-Our offering of thanksgiving is to be made with the two goats we bring – an offering of our lips, or voices.
+Our offering of thanksgiving is to be made with the two goats we bring—an offering of our lips, or voices.

 When we come into God’s presence, we are to bring words of thanksgiving.
 We are to speak and sing out our praises to Him.